-8. Marking and instructions
+9. Marking and instructions

-8.1.
-Marking and packaging
+9.1 Marking and packaging

-Traps shall be marked visibly, legibly and permanently with the manufacturer's and/or national distributor's name, symbol or trademark.
-The trap packaging shall include the following information:
+Traps should be marked visibly, legibly, and permanently with the manufacturer's and/or national distributor's name, symbol, or trademark.
+The trap packaging should include the following information:

-- (a) The species for which the trap was tested and found to meet the requirements of this guideline; - (b) the class for which the trap meets the requirements (that is, Class A or B); and - (c) instructions for use of the trap system, including any limitations on the operation of the trap.
+(a) The species for which the trap was tested and found to meet the requirements of this guideline;

+(b) the class for which the trap meets the requirements (that is, Class A or B); and

+(c) instructions for use of the trap system, including any limitations on the operation of the trap.

-8.2.
-Instructions for use
+9.2 Instructions for use

-Instructions for use shall be provided by the manufacturer and/or national distributor at the point of sale and they shall also be available directly from them.
-The instructions for use shall describe how to set the trap system in the correct manner (i.e. consistent with the trap system that was tested) and include instructions for maintenance, service and safe operation of the trap system.
+Instructions for use should be provided by the manufacturer and/or national distributor at the point of sale and they should also be available directly from them.
+The instructions for use should describe in sufficient detail how to set the trap system in a manner consistent with how the trap system was tested (e.g., how the bait is positioned, how the trap is set within the system, placement of the trap system) and include instructions for maintenance, service, and safe operation of the trap system.
+Traps may degrade over time, requiring maintenance, and trap performance may reduce over time, resulting in poor animal welfare outcomes.
+It is the responsibility of the user to ensure that the trap is well maintained in accordance with the manufacturer's guideline.
+The instructions should also provide information on how to set the trap system to reduce the risk of capturing non-target animals.

-The instructions shall also highlight that traps and system components need to be renewed over time (as appropriate for the particular trap system and how it is used) to address degradation and associated reduction in welfare performance.
-Any limitations on the operation of the trap system and reference to any relevant legislation and code of conduct shall be included.
+The instructions should also highlight that traps or trap system components need to be renewed over time (as appropriate for the particular trap system and how it is used) to address degradation and associated reduction in welfare performance.
+Any limitations on the operation of the trap system and reference to any relevant legislation and code of conduct should be included.